SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 - Verified the policy-exception detection by deliberately creating a non-compliant account

+## Session 5 — Joiner/Mover/Leaver

+**Offboarding (leaver)**
+- Sequence: capture group memberships to CSV, strip all groups, disable account, stamp description with offboarding date, move to Disabled OU
+- Capturing memberships before removal matters for two reasons: rehires are common in post, and audit requires being able to show what someone had and when it was revoked
+- Domain Users is untouched because it's the primary group and isn't returned by MemberOf — removing a primary group breaks the account
+- Known gap: this handles AD only.
+Once synced to Entra, offboarding will also need to revoke cloud sessions and tokens, since disabling the on-prem account doesn't immediately kill an active session

+**Transfers (mover)**
+- Design decision: DEPT- and ROLE- groups are removed automatically, but PROJ- groups are retained and flagged for review rather than stripped
+- Reasoning: departmental access reflects day-to-day function and should follow the transfer immediately.
+Project access may still be needed for handover on an active show, and silently revoking it mid-production is how "temporary" exceptions get created and never cleaned up.
+Surfacing it forces a decision instead of hiding one
+- Nesting paid off here — removing one role group also removed the inherited department access, so a transfer is a single membership change rather than hunting down individual grants

+**Verification**
+- Both script branches tested against the conditions they handle: the transfer path with and without retained project access, and the contractor report's policy-exception detection against a deliberately non-compliant account

 ## Problems encountered

 **Nested OU paths reverse in distinguished names.**